 All Textbooks for 600 level courses must be purchased from the Bookstore or secured elsewhere.
 A "buy-back" policy is available at the Bookstore for books purchased from the bookstore only.
 All 100-500 level course textbooks may be rented through Textbook Services if a book is available.
 See the miscellaneous fee schedule for current graduate student textbook rental rate.

 You must complete your online verification before picking up your textbooks.
-Online verification will be open December 23 - January 11.
 If you have questions about verification, please contact the Registrar’s Office at 660.562.1151.

-For Fall 2015, students can return their textbooks to Textbook Services (located inside the lower level of The Station) during these hours:
+For Spring 2016, students can return their textbooks to Textbook Services (located inside the lower level of The Station) during these hours: